NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 	/**** setting up Relation Catalog relation in the Open Relation Table ****/

-	//update the 0th entry of the tableMetaInfo with free as false and relName as the 'RelCatalog'.
+	//update the 0th entry of the tableMetaInfo with free as false and relName as the 'RELATIONCAT'.

 	/************ Setting up Attribute Catalog relation in the cache ************/